Gin-Quin/Fa/documentation/types/enumerations.md

 # Enumerations

-Enumerations are a set of named integers that can be used to represent a value among this set.
+Enumerations are a set of named integers that can be used to represent a value within this set.

 ```rs
 enum MyEnum = { foo, bar, baz }